David Fales: Miami Dolphins

-2017 season

 On April 5, 2017, Fales signed with the Miami Dolphins.
 He was waived by the team on September 2, 2017.
 On October 24, 2017, the Dolphins brought back Fales to back up Matt Moore after an injury to starter Jay Cutler.
-On December 3, 2017, Fales made his first regular season appearance as a Miami Dolphin, as the Dolphins were up 35–9 with 3 minutes left in the game, he made two handoffs to Senorise Perry, and went 0-of-1 passing.
+On December 3, 2017, Fales made his first regular season appearance as a Miami Dolphin, as the Dolphins were up 35–9 with three minutes left in the game, he made two handoffs to Senorise Perry, and went 0-of-1 passing.
 In the regular season finale, on December 31, Fales replaced Cutler after the first series.
-Fales then completed 29 of 42 passes for 265 yards, 1 touchdown, and 1 interception while also rushing for a one-yard touchdown as the Dolphins lost to the Buffalo Bills by a score of 22–16.
+Fales then completed 29 of 42 passes for 265 yards, one touchdown, and one interception while also rushing for a one-yard touchdown as the Dolphins lost to the Buffalo Bills by a score of 22–16.
 His first career passing touchdown was a one-yard pass to Jarvis Landry.

-2018 season

 On March 15, 2018, Fales re-signed with the Dolphins.
-He was named the third string quarterback behind Ryan Tannehill and Brock Osweiler, but did not appear in a game all season.
+He was named the third-string quarterback behind Ryan Tannehill and Brock Osweiler, but did not appear in a game all season.

 Detroit Lions

 On June 10, 2019, Fales was signed by the Detroit Lions.
-He was waived on August 27, 2019.
+He was waived by Detroit on August 27.

 New York Jets

 On September 18, 2019, Fales was signed by the New York Jets.
-On September 23, 2019, Fales was released.
-On October 4, 2019, Fales was re-signed by the Jets.
+On September 23, Fales was released.
+On October 4, Fales was re-signed by the Jets.

 On April 23, 2020, Fales re-signed with the Jets.
-On September 5, 2020, Fales was released by the Jets and re-signed to the practice squad the next day.
+On September 5, Fales was released by the Jets and re-signed to the practice squad the next day.
 He was released on October 28.